gkapoor6/RubyAI-Emotion-Mentor/README.md

-# Ruby - Emotion Mentor
+# Ruby - Your Emotion Mentor

-Ruby focuses on your vocal expression and prosody to derive insights beyond just the words that you are saying.
-By analyzing speech patterns, rhythm, and emotional tone, it captures the authentic feelings that underlie your spoken words — helping you become aware of emotions you may be feeling but not even realize that you are.
+Uncover authentic feelings that underlie your spoken words.
+Ruby goes beyond words to analyze your emotional tone, speech pattern, and rhythm.
+It captures the authentic feelings that underlie your spoken words — helping you become aware of emotions you may be feeling but not even realize that you are.

-Ruby provides real-time emotion analysis through audio recordings from the Omi wearable device.
+Technical description: Real-time emotion analysis through audio recordings from the Omi wearable device.
 It uses the Hume AI SDK (Expression Measurement API) for emotional expression measurement in voice data.

 ## Features